 He nodded at the truck.
 “I got you something.”

 “It better be a bacon and egg biscuit.”

-“That looks to be a blue 1972 Buick Electra.”
+“What.
+And that looks to be a midnight blue 1974 Buick Electra 225.”

 “Thank you, my good man.
 And this is my driver, Ms. Yasinovskaya.
 The car is for her.”

 Kumiko: “You put a bomb in my last car.
 You can’t expect me to just pretend that never happened.”

 Kumiko: “It was a convertible.
 You’re replacing a 1960 Jaguar XK150 DHC with a Buick.”

 What: “I’m replacing a pile of cinders with a Buick.
 Honestly, I thought perhaps you would scream when you saw it.
-You do realize the leg room this model offers?”
+You do realize the legroom this model offers?
+I’m giddy.”

 He looked over the paperwork and nodded.
 “I go to church every Sunday, if that’s what you’re asking.”

-He shifted from one foot to the other and back again.
-He lifted the cap and scratched his head, looking sheepishly up at Kumiko and her stone expression.
+The man shifted from one foot to the other and back again.
+He lifted his cap to scratch his head, looking sheepishly up at Kumiko and her stone expression.
 “I’ll be honest, I don’t know what to say about that.”

 Kumiko: “Why did you say that to him?
 What did you want me to take from that little performance?”

-“Do you want me to kill him?”
+Kumiko: “And you want me to kill this man?”

 What: “If I let you kill him, will you drive me to Taylorsville?”

 Kumiko gazed down on him.
 “One condition.”